futtta/autoptimize/readme.txt

 == Changelog ==

 = 2.7.0 =
-* intergration of critical CSS power-up.
+* Integration of critical CSS power-up.
-* option to ensure missing autoptimized files are served with fallback JS/ CSS.
+* New option to ensure missing autoptimized files are served with fallback JS/ CSS.
 * Batch of misc. smaller improvements & fixes, more info in the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 2.6.2 =